neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 ### Deposit Mechanism

-When depositing into an LP position (PoolReserves) a user specifies amounts of Token0 and Token1 as well as a TickIndex and a fee.
+When depositing into an LP position (`PoolReserves`) a user specifies amounts of Token0 and Token1 as well as a TickIndex and a fee.
 The liquidity is added to the reserves for the respective ticks.
-Token0 will be deposited into the PoolReserves struct with the matching fee at `TickIndex - fee` and Token 1 will be deposited into the PoolReserves at TickIndex + fee.
+Token0 will be deposited into the `PoolReserves` struct with the matching fee at `TickIndex - fee` and Token1 will be deposited into the `PoolReserves` at `TickIndex + fee`.

 In the most basic case, when depositing into a pool, the ratio of Token0 to Token1 will be preserved.
 If a user does not provide tokens in the same ratio, then only a portion of their total deposit will be used so as to maintain the pool ratio.